Rep. Jim Jordan Drafting Bill to Tackle Big Tech Power

 Posted by Jim Jordan on Wednesday, June 23, 2021

-“Here’s how you take on #BigTech,” wrote Rep. Jordan on Facebook.
+“Here’s how you take on #BigTech,” wrote Jordan on Facebook.
 “Speed up the legal process to break them up.
 Take away their liability protections by killing Section 230 as we know it.
 Create a private right of action to sue the companies when they censor you.
 We’re drafting a bill to do just that.”

-The Ohio congressman and GOP ranking member of the House Judiciary Committee has been critical of some Big Tech regulations pushed by Democrats, including the Journalism Competition and Preservation Act, a bill which would allow Big Media companies (which have relentless pushed tech companies to censor their competitors) the ability to form a powerful cartel to demand more special favors from Silicon Valley.
+The Ohio congressman and GOP ranking member of the House Judiciary Committee has been critical of some Big Tech regulations pushed by Democrats, including the Journalism Competition and Preservation Act, a bill which would allow Big Media companies (which have relentlessly pushed tech companies to censor their competitors) the ability to form a powerful cartel to demand more special favors from Silicon Valley.

 Speaking at a House Judiciary Committee hearing on the bill in March, Jordan warned against hasty passage of the bill, saying it would give “consortium and cartel power.”